akatsukiakiraxu/akatsukiakiraxu.github.io/_posts/2018-11-15-HelloWorld.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Xu's Home!"
 ---

 # Welcome

-**Hello world**, this is my first Jekyll blog post.
+**Hello world**, this is my Jekyll blog post.

 I hope you like it!